Peppers Pride

 Peppers Pride (March 24, 2003 – September 19, 2019) was an undefeated, multiple stakes winning American Thoroughbred race horse.

-Bred in New Mexico, Peppers Pride was by Desert God, by Fappiano.
-Desert God's dam, Blush With Pride, was also the dam of Better Than Honour, a broodmare that sold for $14 million at Fasig-Tipton in early November 2008.
-Peppers Pride's dam is the Chili Pepper Pie mare Lady Pepper that placed in the 1990 Bluebonnet Stakes.
+Bred in New Mexico, Peppers Pride was by Desert God, out of Fappiano.
+Desert God's dam, Blush With Pride, was also the dam of Better Than Honour, a broodmare sold for $14 million at Fasig-Tipton in early November 2008.
+Peppers Pride's dam is the Chili Pepper Pie mare Lady Pepper, who placed in the 1990 Bluebonnet Stakes.
 Peppers Pride was her last foal.
 Joe Allen purchased Desert God from the University of Arizona.

 Race record

 Peppers Pride raced only in her birth state, New Mexico, always against New Mexico-breds, and was ridden by the same jockey, Carlos Madeira, in every one of her 19 races.
 Trained by Joel Marr, she won races from five and a half furlongs to one mile in length, twelve times in stakes company.
 At age two, she made a four-wide rally on the turn to win the New Mexico Classic Cup Juvenile Fillies.

 At age five, Peppers Pride tied Thoroughbreds Citation, Cigar, Mister Frisky, and Hallowed Dreams (and a paint horse, Got Country Grip) for longest consecutive winning streak by winning 16 consecutive North American races.
 On October 4, 2008, she entered the record books as the only American race horse since 1900 to win 17 consecutive races, while tying the modern-day international mark of Hong Kong-based Silent Witness.
 On November 8, 2008, she eclipsed Silent Witness' record with 18 consecutive wins, then extended the mark to 19 on December 14, 2008.

 Several Thoroughbreds from other countries have won more consecutive races, the record being 56 by Camarero.
 Camarero raced in Puerto Rico in the 1950s.
 Also, several Standardbreds (harness racing) have won more consecutive races, led by Carty Nagle's 41 in 1937-1938.

 The owner/breeder of Peppers Pride, Joe Allen of Abilene, Texas, said: “"We know that this filly is not Citation or Cigar.
 We haven't been the ones to compare her to those horses.
 We're just glad to have her."

-She was nearly beaten in 2006 running in a prep allowance race when she got up by only a nose after a late run, but went on to win that year's New Mexico Cup Championship for Fillies by a length as the 11-10 favorite.
+She was nearly beaten in 2006 running in a prep allowance race when she got up by only a nose after a late run, but went on to win that year's New Mexico Cup Championship for Fillies and Mares by a length as the 11-10 favorite.